John Milton Rivers

 "My goals are to hit .300, score 100 runs, and stay injury-prone." - Mickey Rivers

 Outfielder Mickey Rivers had a solid 15-year career in the major leagues but was best known as a colorful character who uttered many humorous remarks.
-His entire career was spent with three American League teams, and although he was with the New York Yankees fewer years than the other two teams, many of the funny remarks date from that period of his career.
+His entire career was spent with three American League teams, and although he was with the New York Yankees for less than the other two teams, many of the funny remarks date from that period of his career.

-Rivers stuck in the majors for good in 1974 as the Angels centerfielder.
+Rivers stuck in the majors for good in 1974 as the Angels' center fielder.
 In his first full big league season, he hit .285 with 30 stolen bases and led the AL with 11 triples despite playing in just 118 games.
-The next summer he hit .284 while leading the circuit with 13 triples and 70 steals (the most in the AL since Ty Cobb stole 96 in 1915).
+The next summer, 1975, he hit .284 while leading the circuit with 13 triples and 70 steals (the most in the AL since Ty Cobb stole 96 in 1915).
 Following that season, he was dealt to the Yankees along with Ed Figueroa for Bobby Bonds.

-Rivers missed 24 games due to injuries in 1977, but he hit .326 with career bests in 12 homers and 69 RBIs.
-He drove in the winning run in the deciding Game Five of that year's ALCS but again struggled in the 1977 World Series, hitting just .222 as New York captured the championship.
-His average dropped to .265 in 1978, but he performed well in the postseason, hitting .455 in the ALCS and .333 in the World Series as New York repeated as champs.
+Rivers missed 24 games due to injuries in 1977, but he hit .326 with career bests in 12 homers and 69 RBI.
+He drove in the winning run in the deciding Game 5 of the ALCS against the Kansas City Royals but again struggled in the World Series, hitting just .222 as New York captured the championship over the Los Angeles Dodgers.
+His average dropped to .265 in 1978, but he performed well in the postseason, hitting .455 in the ALCS and .333 in the World Series as New York repeated as champs, once again defeating the Dodgers.

 Rivers was traded to the Texas Rangers as part of an eight-player deal during the 1979 season.
-The next summer, he posted career highs with a .333 average, 210 hits, 96 runs scored, and 32 doubles, and put together a 24 game hitting streak.
-He hit .286 in 1981 but missed most of the next year due to injuries.
+The next summer, in 1980, he posted career highs with a .333 average, 210 hits, 96 runs scored, and 32 doubles, and put together a 24-game hitting streak.
+He hit .286 in 1981 but missed most of 1982 due to injuries.
 After that, he played two more seasons for Texas as a part-timer, hitting .300 in his final year of 1984.
 He retired after the Rangers released him prior to the 1985 campaign.

 "Me and George and Billy are two of a kind." - Mickey Rivers

-- 1970 MVP Texas League El Paso Sun Kings
+- 1970 Player of the Year Texas League El Paso Sun Kings

 - AL All-Star (1976)